-OKR software can help you avoid the difficulties of manually tracking OKRs.
-Integrating this technology into your tech stack can enrich OKR management, as its capabilities span beyond spreadsheets.
-The right OKR tracking software enables you to:
+OKR software can help you avoid the difficulties of manually tracking the progress of your OKRs.
+Integrating this technology into your tech stack can enrich OKR management, as its capabilities span beyond OKR spreadsheets.
+The right OKR software enables you to:

 - Create collaborative OKRs